-Is subject to recording with the Realty Registry.
+Is subject to recording in the Realty Registry.

-Requires considerably more formal requirements and reporting to supervising authorities by developers concerned.
+involves considerably more formal requirements and reporting to supervisory authorities by developers concerned.

 Real estate investment trusts (REITs) are available on the market, but are not commonly used.
 They became even less popular after they became subject to property tax in 2010.

 During the last 18 months, investment in real estate has transferred from global institutional investors to local banks, local investors and end users.

 Institutional and private investors share the corporate real estate market with a ratio of about 3:7.